We are developing subsea technologies for the production of gas resources, which may lie as far as 300 km offshore, at a depth greater than 1km.

 - methods to prevent flow disruptions in sub-sea pipelines, particularly formation of gas hydrate crystals

-- designer fluids for enhanced oil recovery.
+- designer chemistries and fluids for production optimisation.

 Accessing our huge reserves of deep water gas will significantly contribute to Australia's energy security and assist the transition to a low emissions energy economy, providing real and sustained benefits to Australia.